The archaic “Classic Madrid” Pattern

 The ace of coins incorporates the royal coat of arms, displaying the blazons of Castile and León.
 It is usually accompanied by a two-line inscription above and below reading “FECHAS EN / MADRID”, signalling bureaucratic oversight of production and tax validation in Madrid, followed in most cases by the year of publication (which may also appear on the sota or knave of swords).
 In many examples, the double-headed eagle of the Habsburgs also appears, a feature that disappears sometime after the arrival of the Bourbons in 1700 and the wars of accession of Felipe V were finally resolved by 1714.

 Between the two and the five of swords, the legend “CON LYCENCIA / DEL REY N. S.” is usually found, alluding to the required royal license, along with the date.
-This matter of the date must have been important – perhaps mandatory – as it is invariably repeated on several cards.
-However, all known examples are anonymous, suggesting an unwillingness to be identifyable, although on some an initial or anagram may appear which is difficult to attribute.
+This matter of the date must have been important, as it is invariably repeated on several cards.
+However, all known examples are anonymous; sometimes an initial or anagram may appear which is difficult to attribute.
+However, the manufacturer's name usually appears on the paper wrapper, which is often missing.

 The pattern is generally more restrained than the Sevillian one.
 The knaves of cups and clubs are shown in profile, each supporting his suit symbol.
 The knave of swords holds his weapon vertically in his left hand, resting it on the ground; the sword is as tall as himself.
-Between the sword and his legs a banner is unfurled, bearing the supposed year of the pack’s publication.
+Between the sword and his legs a banner is unfurled, bearing the supposed year of the pack’s publication, or the year of the license.

 Classic Madrid pattern 1648